gnugomez/wineshop/README.md

-# WineShop - Grupo 3
+# WineShop - Group 3
+In this repo you will find a fictonial project for educational porpouses.